 - Will the facility create a program specifically tailored to my needs or the needs of my family member, rather than forcing me to adhere to an established program that may not treat me as an individual?

 - Will treatment be available when my family member is ready to receive it?

 Each of these aspects of treatment is a part of the established principles that have been designed by the National Institute on Drug Abuse for the most effective treatment practices.

 How to Help a Family Member Overcome Dexedrine Abuse

 Studies have shown that treatment for drug addiction and abuse does not have to be voluntary in order to be effective.
 Prison populations that suffer from addiction and are required to undergo treatment as a part of their sentence have experienced greater reductions in criminal activity than their counterparts who do not actively participate in their own recovery.
 If a member of your family suffers from Dexedrine abuse or addiction issues and they have, thus far, refused to recognize they have a problem and the impact that the drug abuse has had on your family, you might consider an intervention as a means to convince them to enroll in a treatment program.

 An intervention is a process through which members of the drug-using individual’s family or circle of friends confronts them about their drug abuse.
 This, in effect, raises the proverbial “rock bottom” for the addicted individual.
 Rather than discovering for themselves

 that their long-term drug abuse has cost them their family relationships and ability to sustain a productive future for themselves, the people who are closest to them draw a line in the sand to insist that they choose recovery.

-If you would like more information on how to confront someone in your life who is abusing Dexedrine or other types of drugs, please do not hesitate to contact us here at Michael’s House to find out how we can help.
+If you would like more information on how to confront someone in your life who is abusing Dexedrine, please do not hesitate to contact us here at Michael’s House to find out how we can help.
 It is never too early to begin the process of recovery.